bilbomal/BB-Tips/API/Rest.md

 # Different HTTP Methods
 * ### Using ```HEAD``` to bypass authentication
   * Find pages or endpoints in your web service that require authentication or authorization, and make a request using ```HEAD``` instead of ```GET```.
 If the service is secure, you should get a ```405 Method Not Allowed``` or ```501 Method Unimplemented``` response.
 If you get a ```200 OK``` response, you've disovered a vulnerability.
+* ### Test arbitrary HTTP methods
+  * The HTTP specification lists a few supported methods that web servers should handle.
+But since an HTTP request is just text, it's it's possible to send an arbitrary method in the request that's not in the specification, like ```FOO```.
+Make requests to your API using a random method and ensure you get a proper response back from the API.
+If a ```200 OK``` response is returned from any of these requests, further investigation is warranted.